Technology - What is the "best"?

 Both are software, and despite of what the marketers say - content creation comes from the people doing it… NOT THE SOFTWARE.

-Both are capable programs. both have been used to create award winning content. but it’s the user, not the software that is the difference maker.
 That being said, here are some decision points to help you choose which software is right for you.

 Do you want to own or rent the software?